Learn German Easily

 All you have to do is listen to the main sentences many times.
 With each repetition, your familiarity with the German language will grow, and the words will start to feel more natural.
 It’s like creating a new linguistic pathway in your brain – the more you traverse it, the clearer and easier it becomes.

-A student’s view of the weekdays in German.
+A Student’s View of the Weekdays in German

 If you are doing this kind of lesson for the first time, please click here to open the instructions.